hattiechung/Paeruginosa_acute_infection/README.md

 ### MIC_data
 Contains raw MIC data for all 420 Pseudomonas aeruginosa isolates sequenced on the Illumina platform, measured on the Vitek machine at the clinical microbiology lab of Boston Children's Hospital.
+#### MIC_data/CLINICAL_MICs.csv
-#### MIC_data/CLINICAL_MICs.csv contains clinical MIC data used for measuring antibiotic resistance during the acute infection, using a single or handful of clinical isolates that were collected by clinical staff (and not sequenced for this study)
+Contains clinical MIC data used for measuring antibiotic resistance during the acute infection, using a single or handful of clinical isolates that were collected by clinical staff (and not sequenced for this study)

 ## Code
 #### dMRCA_analysis.ipynb